jesseweed/build-recipes/README.md

 It currently only supports rollup & a small handful of libraries, but will be adding more over time (feel free to submit pull-requests for additional libraries or build systems).

+## Purpose
+The primary purpose is to make bootstrapping a new project much faster & easier with a baseline config to start with.

+The secondary purpose is to compare various libraries and build tools based on a few criteria:

+1. How simple is it to setup and configure?
+Can it be done in a few lines of code?
+Hundreds?
+How many config files are reasonably required.
+2. What's is the output files size?
+3. What is the average page load time.

+To do this, each framework has a very basic "hello world" style app with lives in the **/client** folder, and outputs "hello" and the name of the framework in an `<h1>` tag.
+This lets us compare apps against what is quite literally the simplest page possible.

+Where supported, each app will use an html template file (or equivalent) for the content it will output.

 ## Try it out
 To test things out locally, simply uncomment the line for the framework you want to use in **rollup.config.js**, and run `yarn knit` to run a build & start the server (this will create the file **_dist/app.min.js** which is loaded by **server/views/index.pug**).
 Point your browser to [http://localhost:3000](http://localhost:3000).